jpcamara/Goson/README.md

 As with other Gosu type loaders, you need only to add the goson jar to your project's classpath to start using the JSchema-based types.

-## JSchema Example
+# JSchema Support

+Goson provides support for JSchema, a simple schema mechanism for JSON.

-Let's say that you have the following JSchema file in your source directory at `src/jschema/Invoice.jsc`:
+Given the following JSchema file in your source directory at `src/jschema/Invoice.jsc`:

     {
       "typedefs@" : {